WEC-Sim/WEC-Sim/source/webinars.rst

 		<iframe width="560" height="315" src="https://www.youtube.com/embed/C9R_mGNI5yA?ecver=1" frameborder="0" allowfullscreen></iframe>

-Webinar 2 - Nonlinear Hydro, Non-Hydro and B2B
+Webinar 2 - Nonlinear Buoyancy and Froude-Krylov Wave Excitation, Non-Hydro and B2B
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The WEC-Sim webinar on Nonlinear Hydro, Non-Hydro, and B2B was hosted on May 24, 2017.
+The WEC-Sim webinar on Nonlinear Buoyancy and Froude-Krylov Wave Excitation, Non-Hydro, and B2B was hosted on May 24, 2017.
 The presentation is available for download here ( :download:`Webinar 2 Slides <_downloads/WEC-Sim_Webinar2.pdf>` ), and the recordings are available below.

-**Webinar 2 - Non-Linear Hydro**
+**Webinar 2 - Nonlinear Buoyancy and Froude-Krylov Wave Excitation**

 	.. raw:: html